-Standard Prompts Emerging (EMG) Establishing (EST) Embedding (EMB) Enhancing (ENH) Teachers' Standards BCU formative feedback BCU formative feedback BCU formative feedback BCU formative feedback DfE 2012 guidance to indicate the guidance, based on UCET / guidance, based on UCET / guidance, based on UCET / trainee's achievement NASBTT guidance on the NASBTT guidance on the NASBTT guidance on the against the Standard. attainment required to make attainment required to make attainment required to make Attainment at this level by the the judgement for the the judgement for the the judgement for the end of training indicates recommendation for the recommendation for the recommendation for the failure to meet the award of QTS award of QTS with a 'good' award of QTS with an expectations for the award of grade. 'outstanding' grade.
-QTS.
+Standard Prompts Emerging (EMG) Establishing (EST) Embedding (EMB) Enhancing (ENH) BCU formative feedback guidance to indicate the BCU formative feedback guidance, based on UCET / BCU formative feedback guidance, based on UCET / BCU formative feedback guidance, based on UCET / trainee's achievement against the Standard.
+Attainment at this level by the end of training indicates failure to meet the expectations for the award of QTS.
+NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with a 'good' grade.
+NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with an 'outstanding' grade.